StarlingXWeb/starlingx-website/src/pages/blog/starlingx-apparmor.md

 ```

-5. Lets use aa-logprof now to update the profile
+5. Use aa-logprof now to update the profile

 ```
 aa-logprof -f <(sed 's/kernel: notice/kernel:/' < /var/log/kern.log)
 ```
-you will get prompts for the denied entris to update the profile, please accept.
+you will get prompts for the denied entries to update the profile, please accept.
 This would update the profile under '/etc/apparmor.d'.
 Below is an example profile
 generated for above webserver pod.
 ```